Bali United F.C.: Colours and badge

-Since its 2015 launch, Bali United have always played in red when at home and white for most away matches, with a black third kit.
+Since its 2015 launch, Bali United has always played in red at home and white for most away matches, with a black third kit.
 The colours are based on the Balinese Hinduism sacred tri-color, Tridatu, which then led to its nickname Serdadu Tridatu (Tridatu Warriors).

 The club's crest shows the word Bali United on top, with the abbreviation of the club's name (BU) and the black-and-white background that is identical to the checkered poleng cloth, which in Bali symbolizes Rwa Bhineda or the two opposites that balance the universe.
 The strong usage of such symbolisms partly explains why Bali United has die-hard fans in the predominantly Hindu island of Bali despite its young age.

 Kit manufacturers and sponsors

 Since the club's foundation, Bali United's kit was self-manufactured.
 The reason was that by collaborating with an apparel company, the price of the team jersey would soar out of reach from the Balinese masses that support the club.
 From a business standpoint, it was feared that it could disrupt merchandise sales as no other club in Indonesia had better success in selling authentic jerseys than professional managed Bali United.
 But after five years, in 2021, their kit will be provided by Mills.
 Their kit is always filled with multiple sponsors, which make their kit dubbed as a racing jersey.
 Multistrada Arah Sarana products (Corsa and Achilles tires), Indofood, and YCAB Foundation are the sponsors that always appear on the jersey to this day.
 Indofood product Indomie was once the sole jersey sponsor of Bali United in the AFC competition in 2018.